"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 - curvature of the spine; or

-FDA pregnancy category C. This medication may be harmful to an unborn baby.
-Before you receive bupivacaine, tell your doctor if you are pregnant.
+FDA pregnancy category C. It is not known whether bupivacaine will harm an unborn baby.
+Tell your doctor if you are pregnant.

 Bupivacaine can pass into breast milk and may harm a nursing baby.
-Before you receive bupivacaine, tell your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using bupivacaine.